- 1 Cup flaxseed meal

 2.)
 Beat cream cheese until fluffy.
 Scrape sides of bowl and beaters.
 This step will be repeated several times and is important.
 The mixture will gradually become lighter, and the denser stuff has a tendency to cling to the bowl.
 You won’t be able to incorporate it as well later, so keep scraping.

 3.)
-Add sweetener.
+Add nutmeg and sweetener.
 Beat again, scrape again.

 5.)
 Add 3 eggs.
 Beat well (about a minute), scrape.